annieradams/EDS232-sections/README.md

-# EDS232-sections
+# EDS232 Weekly Sections
 This repository houses the weekly section solutions and qmd files for the course website for EDS 232.
+The schedule is as follows:

 |Week | Objective|